PookaMustard/beatrice-witchcogs/README.md

 # beatrice-witchcogs
-General-purpose cogs made for Red-DiscordBot, mostly search cogs.
+General-purpose cogs made for Red-DiscordBot, mostly search cogs, occasionally themed after Beatrice, the Golden Witch of Umineko no Naku Koro ni.
 They're all made to be used with Red-DiscordBot.
-It is assumed you know how to use Red-DiscordBot.
+It is assumed you know how to use Red-DiscordBot and how to install and download cogs.

 ##Cogs
 ###Appsearcher